Get The Representation That You Need to Protect Gun Crimes Cases.

 At David W. Martin Law Group, our Rock Hill gun crimes lawyers focus on creating customized defenses for each of our client’s unique legal needs, so they can make informed decisions about how we proceed with their case to produce the best results.

 What Types of Gun Crimes Cases Does the David W. Martin Law Group Represent?

 Weapons charges and gun crimes in South Carolina may come with significant penalties, including lengthy jail time.

-At David W. Martin Law Group, our gun crimes attorneys in Fort Mill & Greenville, SC are prepared to handle the full range of these charges, including:
+At David W. Martin Law Group, our gun crimes attorneys in Fort Mill, Rock Hill & Greenville, SC are prepared to handle the full range of these charges, including:

 - Arms trafficking and smuggling

 - Illegal discharge of a firearm or weapon

 - Improper exhibition of a firearm or weapon

 Our gun crimes lawyers in Fort Mill & Greenville, SC will identify the best defense available for your unique case, which may include illegal search and seizures, improper, inadequate, or absent Miranda warnings or questioning by investigators or police officers.

 South Carolina does not take gun crimes lightly, which means the solicitor’s office will do everything they can to reach a conviction for your charges.
 Without an experienced Criminal defense lawyer Greenville by your side, they might succeed.